william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 categories:
 ---

 On 2022 October 11, I stopped by at Blue Moon Camera to get a film camera.
 I had planned to get something like a 200$ cannon, and a 100$ lens, maybe 35mm.
 Unfortunatley they only had 50mm and 28mm, so I went with 28mm because my primary idea was to take outdoor photographs while backpacking.
+(I also took into consideration the fact that I wanted this to be truly all purpose, so the lower objective would be somewhat better in lower light than a larger objective.
+Also, it would be easier to hold still.
+Also, 28mm closely resembles the eye field of view).

 The entire setup, with lens glass cover and cap, along with sling, with tax, cost: $360.
 Certainly this was a bit more expensive than the usual running price, but not by much.
 Furthermore, I realized that the main cost would be the film, and especially the developing.
 This is further incentive to keep photo spamming to a minimum, and save this camera and its rolls for real adventures.

 Sadly, the season was over for me, and school had started already.
 But still, this collection was a nice start.
 The first roll type was, by reccomendation of the store clerk, Portra 400.
 Of course.
 Basically everyone uses Portra 400.
 I should do some research on other roll types, preferably cheaper ones.